ue bot icon

 • Science is fun for certain people and boring for others.

-• Some people like to read, others prefer to listen, and some even only like watching.
+• Some people enjoy reading, others prefer listening, and some even prefer watching.

-• There are individuals who look for the spotlight and others who run from it.
+• Some individuals seek the spotlight, and others shy away from it.

-• Some people like to lead while many more want nothing to do with it.
+• Some people enjoy leading, while many others prefer to avoid it.

-Mihaly Csikszentmihalyi has written extensively about a state of being called “flow” where you feel perfectly aligned with what you are doing.
-Time seems to stand still; you feel an innate sense of joy and your efforts feel almost effortless.
-At this moment you are one with nature and your own being.
-We’ve all experienced these moments, but sadly they are usually exceedingly rare.
-Reality quickly returns and we are back on the treadmill of life, trying to survive our own existence by doing what we feel we should be doing.
+Mihaly Csikszentmihalyi has written extensively about a state of being known as “flow,” where one feels perfectly aligned with what they are doing.
+Time seems to stand still; you feel an innate sense of joy, and your efforts feel almost effortless.
+At this moment, you are one with nature and your own being.
+We’ve all experienced these moments, but sadly, they are usually exceedingly rare.
+Reality quickly returns, and we are back on the treadmill of life, trying to survive our existence by doing what we feel we should be doing.
 I’ve never liked the word “should.”
 Of course, there are family and civic responsibilities we must attend to; however, this is only part of who we are, not all of it.
-I’ve been privileged to experience several people who have followed what Joseph Campbell termed their “bliss” and lived wonderful lives doing unique things that an objective outside person couldn’t imagine would lead to any level of success, but it did.
+I’ve been privileged to encounter several individuals who have pursued what Joseph Campbell termed their “bliss” and lived extraordinary lives, doing unique things that an objective outsider couldn’t imagine would lead to any level of success, but it did.
 Never forget that true success is an individual definition.
 Happy people make better spouses, parents, siblings, friends, and bosses.

-Shakespeare stated it perfectly centuries ago, “To thine own self be true, and it must follow, as the night the day, thou canst not then be false to any man.”
-To be of maximum service and value to others we must first be true to ourselves.
+Shakespeare stated it perfectly centuries ago: “To thine own self be true, and it must follow, as the night the day, thou canst not then be false to any man.”
+To be of maximum service and value to others, we must first be true to ourselves.
 Please don’t spend a lifetime trying to be someone you are not.
-Instead, celebrate and tap into what is great about you already.
+Instead, celebrate and tap into what is wonderful about you already.
 Pay attention to the positive signals the world is giving you.
-Look for and be open to the “flow” of life and it will find you…
+Look for and be open to the flow of life, and it will find you.